Christmas Workplace Parties: Is it the most wonderful time of the year…

 Legal Claims & Vicarious Liability

 Even if the Christmas party isn’t directly arranged by the Organisation, there are circumstances where the employer will remain vicariously liable for the actions of their employees.
 Employers are likely to be vicariously liable for acts of unlawful discrimination and/or negligence committed by employees at work related social events.
-Indeed there has been many costly legal claims against employers arising out of the party season.
+Indeed, there has been many costly legal claims against employers arising out of the party season.

 Alcohol fuelled outbursts or fallouts may also find their way back into the workplace with the employer having to take appropriate steps to deal with them.
 Loose tongues and increased confidence may result in employees propositioning colleagues, discussing performance issues or company secrets or telling the Manager or colleague exactly what they think of them.

 However, if the employer can show it took such steps that were reasonably practicable to prevent acts of unlawful discrimination occurring this will provide a defence against any unlawful discrimination claim.
-One such step is to issue a reminder before the social event telling employees of the standards of behavior that are expected.
+One such step is to issue a reminder before the social event telling employees of the standards of behaviour that are expected.
 Some other steps that can be taken are set out below.

 Stopping employees who want to overindulge in alcohol at the Christmas party might be very difficult but with proper planning employers might be able to minimize the chances of it occurring.
 For example, limiting the amount of free alcohol that is provided and/or ensuring that sufficient amount of non-alcohol supply drinks and food, at appropriate times.